How to Use Mint to Budget for the New Year

-It’s officially December and that means the new year is just a few weeks away.
-As 2014 winds down, it’s a good time to take stock of where you are financially, especially if it’s been awhile since you looked at your budget.
+It's officially January and that means the new year has just begun.
+As 2021 just finished, it's a good time to take stock of where you are financially, especially if it's been awhile since you looked at your budget.

 Using a budgeting software can make the task a little less tiresome compared to crunching the numbers on paper.
 Mint is one of the most popular apps for managing your finances all in one place and once you've got all of your bank accounts and credit cards linked, you can see exactly where your money's going at a glance.
 Whether you're a relatively new user or an old pro, here's how to use Mint to budget for the new year.